CPUjoker303/netlify2.0/content/posts/13-best-floorstanding-speakers-under-500-december-2020.md

 ![AR1004WH Wall Powered Bluetooth Tower Speaker](/uploads/ar1004wh-wall-powered-review-a-bluetooth-tower-speaker-with-lights.jpg "AR1004WH Wall Powered Bluetooth Tower Speaker")

 Second ART+SOUND speaker review and this Bluetooth powered speaker featuring excellent quality sound and the lighting mood come with blue lighting effect, which seems very elegant.

  This speaker comes with great Bluetooth technology which makes it a wireless speaker and without any trouble, you can connect your phone with speakers and can enjoy your lovely sound.

 The AR1004WH speaker body designed very slim and pure white painted body will perfectly match with your setup.
-Using this Bluetooth Tower Speaker, you can stream online music form different kinds of music platforms like Spotify, youtube and iTunes, Pandora etc. It doesn’t have only Bluetooth connectivity, also have wired input connection option and you can also make a wired connection with 3.5mm aux input.
+Using this Bluetooth Tower Speaker, you can stream online music form different kinds of music platforms like Spotify, youtube and iTunes, Pandora etc.

+ It doesn’t have only Bluetooth connectivity, also have wired input connection option and you can also make a wired connection with 3.5mm aux input.

+On the top of speakers body design, you will find some great controlling options which will help you in switching led light ON/OFF and volume control options.

+For charging the speaker has a USB- Charging option on the top and on the side of the charging port, you will also find AUX input.
+In the price, this white colour in-wall speakers will give brilliant quality sound and are best floorstanding speakers under 500.

 #### Specifications